 She also earned the Arts Leadership Certificate, interning in development for the Calgary Philharmonic Orchestra and education for the Rochester Philharmonic Orchestra.
 Her case study on the construction of the new Mount Royal Conservatory building and Bella Concert Hall was published by the Eastman Case Studies, and she was awarded the Teaching Assistant Prize for Excellence in Teaching.

-Stephania currently works as a Community Ambassador for Calgary Opera in the inaugural year of a community-embedded teaching artist program.
+Stephania currently works as a Community Ambassador for Calgary Opera in community-embedded teaching artist program.
 She also continues to pursue research with several Eastman School of Music faculty while teaching, writing, and singing.

 For more information, or to discuss performance, education, writing, research, or administration opportunities, please be in touch here.